Uganda

 S75.
 1r black

-The above stamps are cancelled with the Coat of Arms cancel of the British Vice Consul in the Uganda Protectorate and the adjoining territories.
+The above stamps are usually cancelled with the Coat of Arms cancel of the British Vice Consul in the Uganda Protectorate and the adjoining territories.

 1898-1902.
 Queen Victoria stamps inscribed Uganda Protectorate.
-25 x 30 mm.
 Perf 14.
-Wmk Crown CC.
+Wmk Crown CA (1a) or Crown CC (rupee values).

 S90.
 1r dull blue